leanprover-community/aesop/README.md

 - **`apply`**: generates a rule which acts like the `apply` tactic.
 - **`forward`**: when applied to a term of type `A₁ → ...
-Aₙ → B`, generates a rule which looks for hypotheses `h₁ : A₁`, ..., `hₙ : Aₙ` in the goal and, if they are found, adds a new hypothesis `h : B`.
+Aₙ → B`, generates a rule which looks for hypotheses `h₁ : A₁`, ..., `hₙ : Aₙ` in the goal and, if they are found, adds a new hypothesis `fwd : B`.
 As an example, consider the lemma `even_or_odd`:

   ```lean